MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/incremental-refresh-troubleshoot.md

 If a date is changed accidentally, then two issues can occur: Users notice some totals changed in the historical data (that is not supposed to happen), or during a refresh an error is returned indicating a unique value is not in fact unique.
 For the latter, this can happen when the table with incremental refresh configured is used in a 1:N relationship with another table as the 1 side and should have unique values.
 When the data is changed (for a specific id), that id then appears in another partition and the engine will detect the value is not unique.

-**Solution:** Where there is a business need to change some past data from the dates, one solution is to use the XMLA endpoint to refresh all partitions from the point where was the change is located up to the current partitions, thus keeping the 1 side of the relationship unique.
+**Solution:** Where there is a business need to change some past data from the dates, a possible solution is to use SSMS to refresh all partitions from the point where was the change is located up to the current refresh partition, thus keeping the 1 side of the relationship unique.

 **Problem:** Data is truncated.